wgxli/piano-transcription/README.md

 I submitted this system to the
 [2017 MIREX music information retrieval contest](https://www.music-ir.org/mirex/wiki/2017:Multiple_Fundamental_Frequency_Estimation_%26_Tracking_Results_-_MIREX_Dataset).
 Unfortunately, it did worse than anticipated, with an f-measure of 36%.
+I suspect this was due to unanticipated audio normalization issues.
 I did not have the time or resources to develop the system further, but I hope to continue development at some point.